szaumoor/ZSTweaks/README.md

 This improves this item in the following ways:
 - Causes 2 poison damage per hit with no save allowed
 - If Save vs. Poison is failed, deals 5 poison damage over 5 seconds.
 There's a 4% chance that this poison will be as lethal as adult wyvern poison, becoming instead 25 poison damage over 5 seconds.

+**Component 1325:** Make Borok's Fist +2 different from Ashideena +2

+This exists simply because I hate that it's identical to Ashideena.
+So, inspired the description, it has a neat bonus against giant humanoids: on hit, they get Stunned for 1 round if they fail a Save vs. Spell at +2

 ---